MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Evaluation Protocol Details

 \subsection{Overview}

-InterGenEval focuses on \emph{interaction aware semantic alignment} between the video and the prompt, measured by two metrics: Key Interaction Semantic Alignment(KISA) and Semantic Grounding Integrity(SGI).
-Specifically, after extracting key interactions from the prompt, KISA verifies-step by step-whether the subject actually performs the specified action on the object, while SGI assesses the grounding accuracy of the subject and object.
+InterGenEval focuses on \emph{interaction aware semantic alignment} between the video and the prompt, measured by two metrics: Key Interaction Semantic Alignment (KISA) and Semantic Grounding Integrity (SGI).
+Specifically, after extracting key interactions from the prompt, KISA verifies step-by-step whether the subject actually performs the specified action on the object, while SGI assesses the grounding accuracy of the subject and object.
 When multiple key interactions are present in a prompt, each key interaction is evaluated to obtain its corresponding KISA and SGI, which are then averaged across all interactions to produce the final KISA and SGI.
 This enables evaluation in multi-interaction and multi-instance scenarios.
+Fig.~\ref{supple:e2_eval_protocol_pipeline} provides the details of the evaulation protocol pipeline.

-Meanwhile, maintaining the temporal consistency of interaction and grounding is also crucial.
+Meanwhile, maintaining temporal consistency of interaction and grounding is also crucial.
 To account for this, we introduce Semantic Propagation Integrity(SPI) as a sub-metric.
 SPI captures whether any instance suddenly appears or disappears throughout the video, providing a measure of temporal consistency.
-SPI is then applied to KISA and SGI, injecting temporal consistency into both metrics by penalizing inconsistent instance propagation over time.
-The mean of KISA and SGI is then defined as the final Interaction Fidelity(IF) score.
+SPI is then applied to KISA and SGI, injecting temporal consistency into both metrics by penalizing inconsistent instance propagation overtime.
+The mean of KISA and SGI is then defined as the final Interaction Fidelity (IF) score.
 For clarity, we denote the unadjusted scores as $\mathrm{KISA_{raw}}$ and $\mathrm{SGI_{raw}}$, and SPI applied scores as KISA and SGI.

-{\textbf{Setup}.} InterGenEval leverages multimodal foundation model GPT-5\citep{openai2025gpt5}, utilizing its strong visual understanding and reasoning capabilities throughout the evaluation process.
-KISA and SGI are computed using a question-answering framework, which verifies whether the subject actually performs the intended action and whether the subject and object are correctly grounded.
-Additionally, SPI is derived through an instruction-based evaluation procedure, where GPT-5 is used to detect the emergence and disappearance of each instance across frames assessing temporal consistency.
+{\textbf{Setup}.} InterGenEval leverages multimodal foundation model GPT-5~\citep{openai2025gpt5}, utilizing its strong visual understanding and reasoning capabilities throughout the evaluation process.
+KISA and SGI are computed through a question-answering framework, which verifies whether the subject actually performs the intended action and whether the subject and object are correctly grounded.
+Additionally, SPI is derived through an instruction-based evaluation procedure, where GPT-5 is used to detect the emergence and disappearnace of each instance across frames assessing temporal consistency.